wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 [1upkeyboards](https://www.1upkeyboards.com/) has a variety of items, including lube, as well as some nice budget options for DIY kits.
 Their skeleton kits are very affordable, and the 1up RGB PCB hot-swap edition is a fantastic easy to use PCB.

 [KBDfans](https://kbdfans.cn/) has an extremely large selection, though some of their listings are a bit confusing to me.
-The DZ60 PCB from them is one of the most flexible 60% PCBs on the market (though a bit confusing), and they're Tofu case is highly regarded for its weight and shape.
+The DZ60 PCB from them is one of the most flexible 60% PCBs on the market, and their Tofu case is highly regarded for its weight and shape.
 Please note they ship from China, so shipping is a bit slower than other shops on this list.

 [TheKey.Company](https://thekey.company/) runs many excellent keycap group-buys, as well as unique CandyBar layout keyboard.